wilhelm-lab/oktoberfest/README.rst

   - `docker <https://www.docker.com/>`_

 After cloning the repository of oktoberfest, checkout the branch you want to build the container from.
 The latest stable version is always on the main branch.
+Then build the container.

 .. code-block:: bash